maelstrom-software/maelstrom/website/content/blog/spawning-processes-in-linux/index.md

 be avoided.

 All of the following (and more) won't work correctly.
-- taking locks
+- Taking locks
-- allocating memory (on the heap)
+- Allocating memory (on the heap)
-- using TLS
+- Using TLS
-- calling signal handlers
+- Calling signal handlers

 For the code in Maelstrom that runs during this "housekeeping" we chose to make it "no_std" mainly to help avoid calling into code that will break due to the previously stated restrictions.